raphael-group/intmemoir-processed-data/processed_intmemoir_data/README.txt

 (4) This file contains the true tree topology for this experiment, in newick format.

 We store some of the files for the raw intMEMOIR files in a zip file in this directory.
 The original authors of intMEMOIR include a complete version of their raw data, and we refer those interested to download those files directly from them.

+Furthermore, inside the results directory we also have an identical directory structure (a directory for each tree named s*c*).
+Inside each of these subdirectories we have the following files: (1) problin.txt (2) spalin.txt, (3) spalin-divide-beta*.txt, (4) spalin_spatialonly.txt, (5) spalin-divide-beta5_spatialonly.txt.
+We describe each of these files below:

+(1) Contains the results of the sequence-only model for the data belonging to that directory.
+(2) Contains the results of the sequence+location model assumming brownian motion (no symmetric displacement).
+(3) A set of files corresponding to the sequence+location model results for different radius amounts (value specified by * value).
+(4) The results of the location model only assuming Brownian motion.
+(5) The results of the location only model assuming symmetric diplacement with radius=5.

+For every results file (the .txt files), there is an identical log file with the same name but with the .log extension.